Trade Shows 101

 The first forms of trade shows were bazaars, town and regional markets where buyers and sellers could meet in one area to buy and sell food or various kinds of supplies.
 Today, trade shows still perform that function although many have a national or global reach.
 Purchases at the show itself are typical in the gift and clothing industries buy generally, trade shows today are used to spotlight a company’s products and services in an environment primarily focused on those who have a specific interest in that area.

 Exhibitors generally focus on launching new products and services as well a making existing wares available for new customers.
 Their goal is to tell their story on the show floor in a memorable way that distinguishes them from others.
 That task can be daunting before it’s not always easy to stand out in an environment where everyone present tries to stand out.
-Sensory overload is a factor to consider at all shows, whether visual or information.
+Sensory overload is a factor to consider at all shows, whether visual or trade show information.
 The exhibitor must present their message as concise and visible as possible and this is accomplished in several ways.

 Visibility and proximity are the number one factors.
 If you are in a back corner of the trade show floor where most people don’t go, that’s a problem that could be overcome by visibility from a hanging sign or higher that normal structures.